 Parakeets (aka budgies) require more constant care but can be even more interactive with older kids, maybe 8 years old — it’s up to you to determine whether your child is ready.
 Parakeets can get sick within 24 hours if not fed, so make sure an adult keeps an eye on their feeding schedule as well.
 However, parakeets can be quite easy to train once you find a reward they love.
 Training a pet can teach kids patience and communication skills, and they will love being able to hold their feathered friend.

-The most important thing to know is that you’ll need to do a lot of research before bringing a bird into your home.
-Especially if this pet will be your kids’ responsibility, they should take some time to learn about birds before handling an actual animal.
+The most important thing to know is that you’ll need to do a lot of research before bringing a bird into your home, especially on what do baby birds eat.
+If this pet will be your kids’ responsibility, they should take some time to learn about birds before handling an actual animal.
 Every bird’s needs are different, but you can learn a lot by looking into their species.
 Just like children, each bird has their own personality and tendencies, which you’ll get to know over time.
 When you have a pet, you never stop learning.

 Building your bird’s ideal environment is oh-so-important.
 Depending on the species of your pet, your bird might be interested in having plants, rocks, or other natural features in their enclosure.
 No matter what, though, a perch is a must-have.
 Birds are on their feet constantly and need places to stop and rest.
 Your little friend will love having a toy or two in the cage, and you’ll love that they get to expend their excess energy productively.